 - Missouri Interagency Transition Team (MITT)

 The Missouri Interagency Transition Team (MITT) is a state transition team, which addresses data-driven goals for improvement and collaboration with the shared vision of improving employment, independent living, and postsecondary education outcomes for Missouri students with disabilities.
-The MITT Collaborative Programs and Projects booklet (06/2023) as well as the chart below show the variety of transition resources and opportunities provided by various agencies represented on the MITT team.
+The MITT Collaborative Programs and Projects is now posted.
+Once finalized, you will find the link posted here.
+This booklet will provide information regarding the various agencies that are represented by the members of the MITT.

 Missouri Transition Liaisons are practicing teachers from across the state who devote time and energy to increasing the capacity of local level secondary special educators and districts.
 They work within their own districts to enhance transition practices and programs.
 Liaisons participate in regular trainings and meetings and disseminate information at the district and regional levels to develop a collaborative network of colleagues focused on issues related to secondary transition of youth with disabilities.